 Possible decisions rendered by the Planning Board include approval, conditional approval, or denial.
-Decisions shall be rendered in writing in accordance with RSA 676:3 as cited in Section 706 of the Zoning Ordinance.
+Decisions shall be rendered in writing in accordance with RSA 676:3.

 In granting the Conditional Approval of a proposed Site Plan, the Planning Board may impose conditions to the extent the Board concludes such conditions are necessary to minimize any adverse effect of the proposed facility on adjoining properties or on the rural New England Character and heritage of the Town.